NexusBot-official/Nexus/TRADEMARKS.md

 ## Overview

 The Nexus Bot software is licensed under the [MIT License](LICENSE), which allows you to freely use, modify, and distribute the code.
-However, **the Sentinel name, branding, and trademarks are not included in this license.**
+However, **the nexus name, branding, and trademarks are not included in this license.**

-This document outlines how you may and may not use the Sentinel trademarks.
+This document outlines how you may and may not use the nexus trademarks.

 ---